 For more detailed information, please read the Minnesota Fishing Regulations.

-Additionally, minnows, nongame gross fish and nongame fish can be harvested for personal use as bait without the need of a valid commercial fishing license.
+Additionally, minnows, nongame gross fish, and nongame fish can be harvested for personal use as bait without the need for a valid commercial fishing license.

 For more information, please visit the Mississippi Outdoor Digest.

 Fishing with live bait is legal in the state of Missouri.

 The following species may be used for live bait: